qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i save an image sent to me
 - cannot save images that are in the body of an email
 - how do you save images via android i can open the pictures but there is no options to save
-- on ipad pro running of of a a when selecting an image that is an attachment to an email select save image and the application aborts and the image is not saved tbsp the original image was attached to a gmail email
+- on ipad pro running of of a a when selecting an image that is an attachment to an email select save image and the application aborts and the image is not saved the original image was attached to a gmail email
-- when trying to save photo from email to images app tbsp
-- i am having an issue whenever i try to save an image when i select save image the application crashes i am forced to use the native mail application to save tbsp
+- i am having an issue whenever i try to save an image when i select save image the application crashes i am forced to use the native mail application to save images
 - i try to save an image
 - i received an email with an embedded image when i long press the image on my ipad a box comes up that says save image where does the image get saved
 - dear edison have just been trying to save an embedded image in an email from my ipad when i open the email to full screen i cannot save the images in the email but only copy or select all however when i view the email with the email list to the side the save image pop up appears when i select the image within my email have i missed something or is not currently possible to save the image from the full screen view of the email been